cacilhas/log-config/README.md

 ## `LogLevel`

-The valid log levels are:
+The `LogLevel` is an enumerator.
+The valid log level keys are:

 - `ALERT`
 - `CRIT` or `CRITICAL`